Elsapro/wikijs/employment/interview-questions.md

 * What is the organizations mission?
 * What is the performance management methodology at the company?
 How is performance evaluated?

-    - Career progression exmaple
+    - Career progression example
     - Career tracks?

 * How are department budgets allocated?
-* Collboratin between divisions - contracts, meetings, etc.
+* Collaboration between divisions - contracts, meetings, etc.
 * What can I expect the next step in the process to be?
 * What do you see as the biggest challenge for this position?
 * What are your 60/90/120 day goals for this position?
 * What are the specific responsibilities/goals of this positon?
 * What specific skills/experience are you looking for?
 * What would you expect the first assignment to be?
-* How would you describe a typical day in this position.
+* How would you describe a typical day in this position?
 * How does this positon interact with other departments?
 * How long have you been with the organization?
 * What other roles have you had with the organization?
-* What is your vision for this deparement/division.
+* What is your vision for this department/division.
 * Describe your style as a manager/leader.
 * How can I be most successful in this role?
 * Share recent example of overcoming obstacle/issue/setback